xorvoid/sectorc/README.md

 A fairly large subset is supported: global variables, functions, if statements, while statements, lots of operators, pointer dereference, inline machine-code, comments, etc.
 All of these features make it quite capable.

-For example: the following program animates a moving sine-wave:
+For example, the following program animates a moving sine-wave:

 ```
 int y;